build3r/TodayILearned/stoic_lessons/lessons_2021.md

 168. Aug 13: Let you reason rule your actions though tedious it will saves you quite a trouble.
 169. Aug 14: Philosophy isn't for fun or to impress someone, it is steer the course of your life in the sea of uncertainties.
 170. Aug 15: You become the sum of your actions, so choose wisely what you do and don't waiver from your virtues.
+171. Aug 16: Try to use the obstacles as raw materials for progress.
+172. Aug 17: Everything which happens to you is in your reasoned choice.
+Trying having a day where you don't blame anyone or anything.